lmorg/murex/docs/events/onsignalreceived.md

 This event is designed to be used in shell scripts.
 While this event can be used with the shell in interactive mode (ie from the REPL prompt), this might result in unexpected behaviour.
-Thus it is only recommended to use `signalTrap` for shell scripts.
+Thus it is only recommended to use `onSignalReceived` for shell scripts.

 ## Usage

 ```
-event onPrompt name=SIGNAL { code block }
+event onSignalReceived name=SIGNAL { code block }

-!event onPrompt [SIGNAL]name
+!event onSignalReceived [SIGNAL]name
 ```

 ## Valid Interrupts